 They don’t require any baking which is a plus in my book but they also take very little effort and time to make.
 So much yum!

 We love to make these chocolate oatmeal cookies when we are craving a little chocolate and want some cookies to nibble on.
-I almost always have the ingredients on hand for these.

-The ingredients include items that most of us already have in our pantry.
+As I said, the ingredients include items that most of us already have in our pantry.
 If you are missing one I bet it would be the 1-minute Old Fashioned oats, too easy to go and grab a container of those.
 Plus a container will last you through lots of cookies once you have those too.

 Ingredients you will need:

-- 1/4 Cup Butter
+- 1/2 Cup Butter

-- 2 Cups Sugar
+- 2 Cups Granulated Sugar